dotmailer/dotmailer-magento-extension/README.md

 # V6.4.0

 ###### Features
-- Transactional email templates: You're now able to create, edit, translate and test Magento transactional emails in dotmailer and map them at default, website or store level.
+- Transactional email templates: You're now able to create, edit, translate and test Magento transactional emails in Engagement Cloud and map them at default, website or store level.

 ###### Improvements
 - We now import new subscribers with the correct opt-in type (single or double) depending upon Magento's "Need to confirm" setting

 ###### Bug fixes
-- Deleted contacts in Magento weren't being correctly marked as imported when removed from dotmailer;they are now
+- Deleted contacts in Magento weren't being correctly marked as imported when removed from Engagement Cloud;they are now
 - An error could occur while creating a trial account in the US and APAC regions; this is now fixed
 - We've fixed an issue which caused an error when displaying the wishlist dynamics content on PHP 5.4
 - Some products with individual visibilities were getting ignored by the importer; this has been fixed.